tjloe/coinstarr/README.md

 # coinstarr
 Keeping track of quarters

 Public budgeting is a difficult task.
 It gets even harder without access to the right information.
-Enter `coinstarr`: a way for DC budget analysts to process personnel data and uncover new trends that will lead to smarter spending. `coinstarr` is an R package designed to aggregate, transform, analyze, and model agency-level data spread across multiple fiscal quarters.
+Enter `coinstarr`: a way for DC budget analysts to process personnel data and uncover new trends that will lead to smarter spending. `coinstarr` is an R package designed to aggregate, transform, analyze, and model data spread across multiple agencies and fiscal quarters.
 What would normally require hours of coding has been reduced to a suite of functions designed with city officials in mind.
 Used collectively, these tools can meaningfully track employment vacancies, overtime, and staff leave in just a few lines of R code. `coinstarr` is efficient, easy-to-use, and provides DC government with a reliable analytic tool.

 ## Installation
 The current version of this package can be installed from GitHub using the `devtools` package.